codeparkhouston/guided-inspect-element/README.md

 ### JavaScript

-We were able to manipulate things on our page using a language called JavaScript.
-In this case, we use something called jQuery to help us select different parts of our page and change them.
+We were able to control and change these things on our page using a language called JavaScript.
+In this case, we used something called jQuery to help us select different parts of our page and change them.

 # Want to learn more?